 I had the chance to dig into the subject of hell deeper than I ever had previously, reassessing my position and belief to make sure that what I believe aligns with Scripture.
-I even put together a presentation should the opportunity arise to share it.
-I will use the visuals throughout the series to help illustrate the text.

 Warning: This will be a 3 part series, each consisting of a very long, exhaustive study of the subject.
 I am doing my best here to present as much evidence as I can and explain my reasoning for believing the way I do, so that at the end there will be little to no room for misunderstanding my position, or the logic I'm using to ground it.
 Ultimately, my hope is that the only disagreement possible would be that of interpretation.

 Total Annihilation is one of my favorite games.
 A futuristic real-time strategy game with robots where your goal is to (totally) annihilate your opponent.
 Annihilation is also an inevitable and controversial concept that pops up when discussing the subject of hell.

 There is a doctrine known as

 Annihilationism that states that hell is not a place of eternal punishment, as you may understand from the more prevalent or traditional church view, but rather that hell is a place of punishment where ultimately the punished being will burn up and cease to exist, or "be annihilated."
 I was first properly introduced to this doctrine back in 2015 through a video, which I also had previously blogged about.
 However, the format of my long series of posts for it was more of a debate/counter-point to the video's specific arguments.
 Although we'll touch upon many of those again here, it is not my intention to take the same approach.
 Rather, I intend to give a very in-depth look at the doctrine as a whole, rather than attempt to pick apart different arguments in isolation.